 As well as ensuring the successful delivery of Geovation Scotland, Lyndsey will build on her background in communications and engagement to develop a strong network of supporters and partners and identify and pursue opportunities for collaboration nationwide.

 Drawing from her experience in management and administrative positions, Jess is responsible for creating an exciting programme of activity for the Geovation Scotland community, supporting the day to day functioning of the office and providing support and advice for all its members.

 Zoe joins Geovation Scotland as part of our Modern Apprenticeship scheme, further highlighting our commitment to help young people into the workplace.
 With her experience in office administration, Zoe helps the Geovation Scotland department run effectively, ensuring we provide the best possible support for our Start-ups.

-Geovation Scotland is a collaboration between Ordnance Survey and Registers of Scotland to help unlock greater value from our national geospatial data assets by supporting entrepreneurs, innovators and developers bring new location data and property services to market.
+Geovation Scotland is a collaboration between Ordnance Survey and Registers of Scotland to help unlock greater value from our national geospatial, land & property data assets by supporting entrepreneurs, innovators and developers bring new location data and property services to market.